 Most people now buy laptops for their computing needs and have to make the decision between getting either a Solid State Drive (SSD) or Hard Disk Drive (HDD) as the storage component.
-So which is best to get, an SSD or HDD?
+So which of the two is the better choice, an SSD or HDD?
 There’s no straight-forward answer to this question; each buyer has different needs and you have to evaluate the decision based on those needs, your preferences, and of course budget.
 Even though the price of SSDs has been falling, the price per gigabyte advantage is still strongly with HDDs.
 Yet, if performance and fast bootup is your primary consideration and money is secondary, then SSD is the way to go.
 For the remainder of this article, we will make a comparison of SSD and HDD storage and go over the good, the bad, and the ugly of both.

 What is SSD Storage?

 We’ll make no assumptions here and keep this article on a level that anyone can understand.
 You might be shopping for a computer and simply wondering what the heck SSD actually means?
 To begin, SSD stands for Solid State Drive.
 You’re probably familiar with USB memory sticks - SSD can be thought of as an oversized and more sophisticated version of the humble USB memory stick.
 Like a memory stick, there are no moving parts to an SSD.
 Rather, information is stored in microchips.
-Meanwhile, a hard drive uses a mechanical arm with a read/write head to move around and read information from the right location on a storage platter.
+Conversely, a hard disk drive uses a mechanical arm with a read/write head to move around and read information from the right location on a storage platter.
 This difference is what makes SSD so much faster.
 As an analogy, what’s quicker?
 Having to walk across the room to retrieve a book to get information or simply magically having that book open in front of you when you need it?
 That’s how an HDD compares to an SSD; it simply requires more physical labor (mechanical movement) to get information.